Easy 2-Ingredient Flour Tortillas Ready In 10 Minutes

 That’s why I tried to make my own flour tortillas, oil-free, and dairy-free, using 2 basic ingredients from my pantry.

 All you need to make these flour and water dough are 2 ingredients:

-- Flour – all-purpose wheat flour or white spelt flour works for this recipe.
-Don’t use gluten-free flours.
+- Flour – all-purpose wheat flour, whole wheat flour, or white spelt flour works for this recipe.
+Don’t use gluten-free flour.
 It won’t work.
-For gluten-free tortillas, try my coconut flour tortillas recipe or almond flour tortillas recipe
+For gluten-free tortillas, try my coconut flour tortillas recipe or almond flour tortillas recipe.

-- Lukewarm water – thick bath temperature, about 37C to activate the gluten in the flour and create a soft dough that makes chewy tortillas
+- Lukewarm Water – think bath temperature, about 98°F (37°C) to activate the gluten in the flour and create a soft dough that makes chewy tortillas.

 If too dry, add a bit more water one tablespoon at a time, or if too wet, sprinkle extra flour.

-You have two options to roll, flatten flour tortillas:
+You have two options for rolling and flattening flour tortillas: